Skip to Content

 • Type: number

-The number of seconds to wait before giving up stale operations.
+The number of seconds before stale operations time out.
 The value of 0 disables the timeout.

-The timeout value is passed to requests to fetch the metadata and tarballs of typescript packages.
+This timeout applies to requests that fetch metadata and tarballs of typescript packages.

 TSTYCHE_TYPESCRIPT_MODULE